appium/java-client/docs/Installing-the-project.md

 # Requirements

 Firstly you should install appium server.
-[Appium getting started](http://appium.io/docs/en/about-appium/intro/?lang=en#getting-started).
-The version 1.6.3 or greater is recommended.
+[Appium getting started](http://appium.io/docs/en/about-appium/getting-started/index.html).
+The latest server version  is recommended.

 Since version 5.x there many features based on Java 8.
 So we recommend to install JDK SE 8 and provide that source compatibility.